Sterc/mailchimpsubscribe/core/components/mailchimpsubscribe/docs/readme.txt

 * mailchimpListId: Mailchimp List ID.
 * mailchimpFields: Configuration containing the field mapping between FormIt form and Mailchimp merge tags.
+* mailchimpSubscribeStatus: Able to set the subscription status (subscribed, unsubscribed, pending, cleaned), default is pending.
 * mailchimpSubscribeField: Field name to use for subscribing users to mailchimp.
 * mailchimpSubscribeFieldValue: Field value to use for subscribing users to mailchimp.
+* mailchimpTags: Comma separated tags you want the added subscriber to have.

 Example usage